Arthy000/gherkin-testcafe/README.md

 Always create your new branch from `develop`.

-I'd appreaciate if you would use `git flow` (or follow its naming conventions) but it's not mandatory.
+I'd appreciate if you would use `git flow` (or follow its naming conventions) but it's not mandatory.

 Commits will generally not be accepted if they have not been properly formatted.